conorwhanson/Pewlett_Hackard_Analysis/README.md

 - The combined amount of Senior Engineers and Engineers retiring is quite large in comparison to all other positions.

 - Overall the number of employees retiring is quite large.
 This will, regardless of efforts by Pewlett Hackard to counter it, be disruptive and require patience to see through.
+Such a disruption may be a good time to asses current practices, policies, and protocols.

 ## Summary
 The total number of positions needing to be filled will be 41,380.